solana-labs/solana/bench-exchange/README.md

 }
 ```

-For this demo investors or brokers can request more tokens from the exchange at
+For this demo investors or Swappers can request more tokens from the exchange at
 any time by submitting token requests.
 In non-demos, an exchange of this type
 would provide another way to exchange a 3rd party asset into tokens.